-As we move into 2021, around 70% of the entire adult population of Australia is said to be considered overweight or obese.
-This is largely down to the poor diet that many Australians have, and the impact that the Coronavirus has had on restricting our social movement has exacerbated the problem even further.
+As we move into 2021, around 70% of Australia's adult population is considered overweight or obese.
+This is largely down to the poor diet that many Australians have, and the impact of the Coronavirus on restricting our social movement has exacerbated the problem even further.

 Once in this cycle, it can be challenging for many to get out of their bad habits on their own.
 The more out of shape someone gets, the more likely they'll do less exercise, and the issue grows and grows, leading to severe health issues further down the road.
 It leads to many seeking professional health advice.

-This creates a high demand for nutritionists, as people are turning to professional help to live healthier lifestyles.
+This creates a high demand for nutritionists, as people turn to professional help to live healthier lifestyles.
 In tandem with the fitness industry, nutritionists can guide people in their eating habits to ensure they get all the vitamins and minerals they need in a structured manner.
+By studying nutrition courses, you can help others and expand your mind in the world of nutrition.

 The Poor Diet & Lifestyle Of Australian Citizens

 As is the case in much of the Western world, the diet and lifestyle of the average Australian seem to get worse with each passing year.
 According to recent government figures, less than 10% of adults in Australia consume the recommended daily amount of fresh vegetables regularly, which was reflected across all the major food groups.

 A similar amount of Australians are not eating the right amount of fruit, grains or lean meats in their diet.
 These figures were also taken from a large surveyed group, so they reflect the state of people across Australia.
 Some point to socio-economic reasons for this, and whilst they play a part, it's not the main determining factor.

 Poor Diet Often Leads To Poor Health